CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-4/Readme.md

 }

 ```
 _In this example, the Meta state moved from Inner State => 1 -> Inner State => 2 -> Inner State => 3 -> Inner State - 1.
-From State machine perspective there wasn't any diiference in firing the events._
+From State machine perspective there wasn't any difference in firing the events._

 ## 4.2  Handling Events in Meta State